Unhallowed Essence Grenades Demon Hunter BiS Gear, Gems, and Paragon Points

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 After that dump as much as you comfortably can into Dexterity, but feel free to invest into Vitality if you feel yourself lacking in toughness, or Maximum Hatred if you want to play around with a bigger resource pool.

 In the Offense section, max out Cooldown Reduction, Crit Damage, Crit Chance and Attack Speed in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
 In Utility, build up Area Damage and Life on Hit first, then finish off with Globe Radius.
-You can put the remaining points in Resource Cost Reduction (they will not a detriment the build), but they won't do much for this generator-based spec.
+You can put the remaining points in Resource Cost Reduction (they will not a detriment the build), but they will not do much for this generator-based spec.

 Slot | Paragon Points |